 If you are brand new to the art of knitting, be sure to check out our extensive list of knitting supplies for beginners.
 This article tells you exactly what to buy to get started as well as suggestions from some of our favorite knitting bloggers.
 Don't forget to scroll all the way down to the bottom to download the free shopping list!
 Beginning Knitting Supplies: The Ultimate Knitting Tools List

 While quick knitting projects are fun for taking with you on the go, larger projects are wonderful for practicing knitting skills and can be extremely rewarding, too.

 In this collection of beautiful afghan patterns, you'll find a group of blankets composed of simple stitches that make a big impact on your home decor.

 Many of the blankets below feature the garter stitch, which is just the repeated knit stitch over and over again.

 As you continue knitting the same easy knit stitch, the motion will become more natural and your speed will increase.
 At the end of all that practice, you'll also have your own homemade afghan!
 These easy knitting patterns are more than worth the effort.

 Dishcloth patterns are a great place to start for beginner knitters.
-Check out this collection for some free ideas - Learn How to Knit with a Knit Dishcloth Pattern: 11 Patterns for Beginners
+Check out this collection for some free ideas - How to Knit a Dishcloth Pattern: 11 Patterns for Beginners